Flex and Flash Developer - Jesse Warden dot Kizz-ohm

 I reckon I could generate the docs on my PC at home, but that’s a cop-out.
 Plan B might be to go give NaturalDocs another run.
 According to the site, my Mac already has a Perl runtime, so a decent option.
 While I’m not a fan of deviating from the Java docs format, the docs it outputs are important, not the format.

-10 Responses to “ASDoc on Mac?”
+10 responses to “ASDoc on Mac?”

 Note that for OSX/Unix asdoc is actually a shell script.
 Chances are it’s a classpath / jvm issue that could be sorted with a change to the script, but I haven’t tried that yet.

-Marcin
+2. Marcin Avatar

 I created a symlink from the FB2 directory into my home directory and it works fine: